swaathi/swaathi.github.io/_posts/2016-07-21-offsetting-ruby-time.md

 But, all hell breaks loose when you try to recreate this on the server side.
 Here there's no information on what user is from what timezone.
-And even if you pertain the users timezone information, surprisingly Rails doesn't come with an out of the box solution to offseting time(s).
+And even if you persist the users timezone information, surprisingly Rails doesn't come with an out of the box solution to offseting time(s).

 <!--break-->